Q: Do I have to be an underrepresented minority to apply for this fellowship?

 A: You will receive e-mail confirmations from the online application system each time a letter is uploaded to your application.
 You can check on the status of your application, including the arrival of your mentor and reference letters, by using the username and password you created and returning to the application information page.

 Q: What is the application deadline?

 A: The deadline for submitting the online application is November 1st each year.
-The deadline for faculty mentor and reference letters is December 1st each year.
+The deadline for faculty mentor and reference letters is November 8th each year.
+The deadline for departmental letters of support is December 1st each year.

 Q: When will the final decisions be announced?

 A: Finalists will be notified and awards announced close to March 31st each year.
 Please consider restraint when contacting the program office about the selection results.
 Successful candidates are notified first.
 Alternates are notified if awardees do not accept or if current fellows do not renew their terms.
 Additional fellowships are awarded to candidates on the alternate list through June, if resources become available.
 The program makes every effort to notify all candidates as soon as possible.

 A: Applications will be reviewed by at least two faculty during the first round of review.
 If your file moves forward in the review process, it will be read and discussed by faculty from a range of fields in related disciplines.